About Hazzan (Cantor) Howard Glantz

 “Through the care and attention I offer, it’s my hope that families will explore or re-examine the role that Jewish ritual and practice can play in their everyday lives.
 I hope that I can tip the scales, if you will, so that new growing families might wish to find more meaning in Judaism.
 This can range from affixing a mezuzah to their doorpost to attending synagogue services more regularly and introducing their children to some type of religious education," said Hazzan Glantz.

-In over twenty-five years serving in the holy capacity of moyel, Hazzan Glantz has made it a point of personal pride to be as flexible and accessible as possible in order to accommodate the needs of the families he serves.
+ISince 1991, serving in the holy capacity of moyel, Rabbi Glantz has made it a point of personal pride to be as flexible and accessible as possible in order to accommodate the needs of the families he serves.
 He has traveled to ceremonies on foot or by car, taxi, bus, train and even airplane in order to participate in the ancient ritual of the bris, which is a cornerstone of Jewish life for a male child.